oroinc/documentation/user_guide/data_management_data_audit.rst

 Data Audit
 ==========

-With the functionality, the user can see full history of changes made to any record of an :ref:`auditable entity <user-guide-entity-management-create-other>` and the out-of-the-box report of all such actions.
+With this functionality, users can see the full history of changes made to any record of an :ref:`auditable entity <user-guide-entity-management-create-other>`, as well as the out-of-the-box report of all such actions.

 .. hint::

-    The set of entities, for which data audit is defined by the system administrator.
+    System administrator defines what entities will be available for audit.
 Any entity can be :ref:`set as auditable <user-guide-entity-management-create-other>`.